List of Regular Show characters: Warden of the Internet

 The Warden of the Internet (voiced by Mitzi McCall) is the villain in "Go Viral".
 She dislikes people making pop videos and imprisons them for all eternity in a digital prison.
 When Mordecai, Rigby, and Pops are brought to her dimension to be imprisoned, they evade her and free the prisoners while on the run from the warden.
 When they are about to escape, she manages to catch them but is stopped by Wedgie Ninja, who sacrifices himself to destroy her.

 Manslaughter and Bloodshed

 Manslaughter and Bloodshed (voiced by Julian Holloway and Sam Marin) are the punks and villains that appeared in "Cruisin'".
-Manslaughter and Bloodshed also appeared in "Fist Punch 2" as first enemies.
+Manslaughter also appeared in "Fist Punch 2" as first enemy.

 Unicorns

 The Unicorns (voiced by Sam Marin, J. G. Quintel, Mark Hamill, and S. Scott Bullock) are the villains in "The Unicorns Have Got to Go".
 Mordecai and Rigby befriend them at Margaret's cafe, but end up causing trouble for them and the park gang.
 They and Skips set up a drag race (which unicorns never say no to), leading the Unicorns to drive off a ramp and being blown up by Benson.
 However, they re-appear in "House Rules", coming across Mordecai and Rigby again.
-The Unicorns also appear in the online game "Fist Punch 2" as enemies and boss.
+The Unicorns also appear in the online games "Ride'Em Rigby" and "Fist Punch 2" as enemies and boss.